How to Choose the Right Makeup for Dark Skin Tonesavril 23, 2015

-Your dark skin tone can handle seriously pigmented colors like no other!
+Your rich skin tone can handle seriously pigmented colors like no other!
 Berries, pinks, red, plum … we could go on and on (and we will)!
 While you can have all the fun you want with bold lippies and bright blush, shopping for the essentials doesn’t come as easily.
-Finding the right makeup for dark skin can be a challenge.

-Tracking down the best foundation and even bronzer can be a painstaking and time-consuming task.
-That’s why we did all the work for you and put together a guide on how to find the perfect match for your skin tone, starting with the perfect tutorial to recreate at home.
+Hunting down the best foundation and even bronzer can be a painstaking and time-consuming task.
+That’s why we did all the work for you and put together a guide on how to find the right makeup for your lovely dark skin!
+Here’s what you need to know the next time you take a trip down the makeup aisle …

 Whether your skin tone is fair, dark or anything in between, the key to finding the right makeup is dependent on your undertones.
-And when it comes to shopping for the right foundation for dark skin, things can get a little confusing, as most brands will offer two or more colors that look almost identical.
+And when it comes to shopping for the right foundation, things can get a little confusing, as most brands will offer two or more colors that look almost identical.

-For example, Lancôme Teint Idole Ultra 24H Long Lasting Foundation comes in Suede W, Suede C and Suede N — warm, cool and neutral.
+For example, Lancôme Nude Miracle comes in Suede W, Suede C and Suede N — warm, cool and neutral.
 What exactly does this mean?
 Well, beneath your specific skin tone lies a subtle hue of one of the following undertones:

 Not sure what your undertones are?
 Here’s how to find out: